KohinaTheCat/U-Impactify/doc/sprint1/System Design.md

 ## Frontend Components
 <br>

-Component: `DashboardCoursesComponent` (only for impact learner and impact consultant)
+Class: `DashboardCoursesComponent` (only for impact learner and impact consultant)

 | Responsibilities                                   | Collaborators |
 | -------------------------------------------------- | ------------- |